Third International Theory: "People Power"

 The first part of the "Green Book" is "Solving the problem of democracy: The Authority of the People".
-This political aspect of the Third International Theory, published in January 1976, rejects traditional forms of democracy such as parliament, political parties, referendums, and outlines the basic principles of direct popular democracy based on the people's congresses and people's committees.
+This political aspect of the Third International Theory, published in January 1976, rejects traditional forms of democracy such as parliament, political parties, and referendums, and outlines the basic principles of direct popular democracy based on the people's congresses and people's committees.
 The book argues that representative democracy is in fact nothing but a kind of dictatorship.

-According to the "Green Book", the winner in the struggle for power is always an instrument of government - an individual, party, class; and the loser is always the people, and thus, it is not true democracy.
+According to the "Green Book", the winner in the struggle for power is always an instrument of government — an individual, party, class; and the loser is always the people, and thus, it is not true democracy.
 The political struggle often leads to the rise to power of an instrument of government which represents a minority, and that through legal democratic means.
 Thus, all existing political regimes falsify genuine democracy and are dictatorships.

 Parliamentarism, according to Gaddafi, is a perverse solution to the problem of democracy.
 A Parliament can not speak on behalf of the people, because democracy means the rule of the people, not of those who act on its behalf.
 Methods of electing the parliament can not be considered democratic, because the masses become completely disconnected from the Members of Parliament.
 The MPs monopolize the power of the masses and the right to decide their business for them.
 Parliament, in fact, represents not the people, but the party that won the elections.
 In fact, the people are used by the political forces in the struggle for power.
 The system of elected parliaments is a demagogic system because votes can be bought and manipulated, that is, parliamentary representation is a fraud.
 In general, the theory of representative government is, Gaddafi argues, an outdated practice that was invented by philosophers and thinkers at the time when the common folk were ordered about like livestock by their rulers.